 Clinical Psychology (MSc)

 The master’s specialisation in Clinical Psychology is about theory, assessment, treatment and research of mental disorders.
-The focus of teaching is on anxiety and mood disorders, somatisation and personality problems and disorders.
+The focus of teaching is on anxiety, mood, somatisation and personality disorders.
 This one-year programme offers a balanced combination of both in-depth theoretical knowledge and the acquisition of important professional and research skills.

 Rho von Liebenstein

 During my Psychology study I acquired enough knowledge about diagnostics and treatment.
 My colleagues tell me I have a scientific way of thinking: research-minded, inclined to analyse and test before I draw a conclusion.
 I owe that to my education.